Geek-Crown/alx-system_engineering-devops/0x00-shell_basics/README.md

-All scripts to print absolute pathnames and other things
+All scripts to print absolute pathnames and other things\n